beamnow/Spotify_RESTapi/README.md

-# Spotify_api
+# Spotify_REST_API

-Search and recommend music using Spotify
+Search and recommend music using Spotify, Flask